IMPACT Inbound Marketing Agency]

 This may seem like a no-brainer but in order to get people to convert on your website, your content must be speaking to their needs and pain points.
 How often is your blog content doing this?

-When people search on Google, they are looking to solve a problem or a need.
+When people search on Google or AI, they are looking to solve a problem or a need.
 They have questions.

 To convert leads, your content should answer any and all questions that your prospects have.

 Do you talk about cost in your content?
 How about competitors?
-When was the last time you purchased something before doing research on alternative solutions?
+(After all, when was the last time you purchased something before doing research on alternative solutions?)

 All too often I’ve seen where people are focusing on keyword and monthly search volume to drive their blog content strategy.
 Though that can certainly help you gain traffic, it may not lead to generating leads.